openhive-network/haf_api_node/README.md

 ## Set up ZFS filesystems

 The HAF installation is spread across multiple ZFS datasets, which allows us to set different ZFS options for different portions of the data.
+We recommend that most nodes keep the default datasets in order to enable easy sharing of snapshots.

 ### Initializing from scratch